Flats Fishing:

 Camera Gear: Waterproof bag, memory cards, polarizing filter, lens tissue, cleaner, flash, extra camera batteries and accessory batteries.

-Gear Bag: Small pack, belt attached bag or mesh vest for carrying tackle/camera while wading.
+Gear Bag: Small pack, belt attached bag or backpack for carrying tackle/camera while wading.

 Travel Documents: Passport, birth certificate with photo ID or proper documents for your destination (refer to your Angler Adventures itinerary letter for details); Travel Insurance documents (recommended for every trip)